iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ![heap snapshot 6](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot6.png)

-As like before, removing the list items from the DOM by setting the _innerHTML_ of _#people-container_ to an empty string allowed the garbage collector to clean up all _HTMLLIElement_ instances from memory.
+As like before, removing the list items from the DOM by setting the _innerHTML_ of _#people-container_ to an empty string allowed the garbage collector to clean up all _HTMLLIElement_ instances from memory because there were no references to these list item elements hanging around in our application.

 Let's make 2 changes to our code.
 The first thing we are going to do is have our _PersonView_ objects re-render whenever its model changes.
 We'll set this up using _Backbone.Events.listenTo()_.
 To find out more on the differences between [_.listenTo()_](http://backbonejs.org/#Events-listenTo) and [_.on()_](http://backbonejs.org/#Events-on), check out [Managing Events As Relationships, Not Just References By Derick Bailey](http://lostechies.com/derickbailey/2013/02/06/managing-events-as-relationships-not-just-references/).